anthonyamar/my-second-brain/Ideas/Keeping track of ideas.md

 ## Idea workflow

 I'm mostly using GitJournal to brain drop my ideas on my smartphone.
 It sync a Github repository that is also my Obsidian vault.
 When I'm in a situation I can't or don't want to use my phone, I'm just using a pencil and a notebook.
-More on [my tools](My%20tools.md) here!
+More on [my tools](My%20productivity%20tools.md) here!

 After writing down things, I'm reviewing it on my computer and write it here, on my garden.
 I'm classifying ideas in two different folders :
 - ==Graveyard== where I keep track of my dead ideas.
 The ones I tried but didn't worked for any reasons and from which I learned. 🕯
 - ==Incubator== where I put my still green ideas.
 I never tried it (and so can't put it in my Graveyard 😄) and for some, maybe never will.
 But I still want to have them. 🌱

-I use hashtags to categorize each ideas, according to the #zettelkasten method, and then let Obsidian do the magic to connect them together using the graph method.
+I use hashtags to categorize each ideas, according to the [Zettelkasten](The%20zettelkasten%20method%20and%20how%20to%20take%20smart%20notes.md) method, and then let Obsidian do the magic to connect them together using the graph method.

 Bi directionnal links help me to go back and forth between ideas and concepts and nurture my creativity.
 Ideas so become more consistant and precise than ever.